Kaholaz/sponsorblock-naive-bayes/README.md

 You can skip building the dataset if you just want to train the model with some data, our dataset of 7000+ videos is available on [google drive](https://drive.google.com/file/d/1fjFW9Mbl35OQAt-dGI9FIP0Zl54fevJ5/view?usp=drive_link)

+If you still want to build your own dataset of youtube transcriptions, just follow the instructions below.
 Move the sponsorTimes.csv file into this folder {PROJECT_ROOT}/transcribers/sponsor_data, if the folder doesn't exist, create it.

 Once the file {PROJECT_ROOT}/transcribers/sponsor_data/sponsorTimes.csv exists, follow these steps: